FREE CONFIDENTIAL CONSULTATION

 What are the penalties for domestic violence in California?

 A domestic violence conviction can have very serious consequences – including jail time, the imposition of restraining orders, and a permanent criminal record, and in the case of non-citizens, immigration issues present even further difficulties.
-The Bay Area is a melting pot, and we regularly represent immigrants from all over the world.
-In those cases, our defense attorneys will work with the specialist immigration attorney on our team to prioritize the protection of our client’s immigration status.
+The Bay Area — including San Jose, Oakland, San Francisco, and Redwood City — is home to diverse communities, and we regularly represent immigrants from all over the world."
+In those cases, our San Jose domestic violence lawyers will work with the specialist immigration attorney on our team to prioritize the protection of our client’s immigration status.
 If you have already been convicted of a domestic violence offense, please review local domestic violence resources here.

 As the largest Criminal Defense firm in the Bay Area, our Domestic Violence lawyers specialize in defending domestic violence cases.
 We believe that families have a right to sort out their own problems, and we do not want our clients to bear the burden of an unfair criminal conviction.
 Our first and foremost goal is the complete dismissal of charges.
 This is why we do everything possible to have these matters dismissed by the DA before charges are filed, and when necessary, vigorously defend domestic violence accusations in court.
 There are several recognized defenses to domestic violence cases and our attorneys are versed in litigating these defenses.